The Bandwidth Theorem in Sparse Graphs: Introduction

 \begin{theorem} For each $\gamma >0$, $\Delta \geq 2$, and $k \geq 1$, there exists a constant $c >0$ such that the following holds for any $p>0$.
 Given $\nu\le cp^{\max(4,(3\Delta+1)/2)}n$, suppose $\Gamma$ is a $\big(p,\nu\big)$-bijumbled graph, $G$ is a spanning subgraph of $\Gamma$ with $\delta(G) \geq\big(\tfrac{k-1}{k}+\gamma\big)pn$, and $H$ is a $k$-colourable graph on $n$ vertices with $\Delta(H) \leq \Delta$ and bandwidth at most $c n$.
 Suppose further that there are at least $c^{-1}p^{-6} \nu^2n^{-1}$ vertices in $V(H)$ that are not contained in any triangles of $H$.
 Then $G$ contains a copy of $H$. \end{theorem}

+We remark that the requirement of $\Ca p^{-6}\nu^2 n^{-1}$ vertices of $H$ not being in triangles comes from our use of a so-called regularity inheritance lemma proved in~\cite{ABSS}; this bound is not believed to be optimal (see Section~\ref{sec:remarks} for further details).

 The proofs of our results rely on sparse versions of the so-called blow-up lemma.
 The blow-up lemma is an important tool in extremal graph theory, proved by Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{komlos1997blow} and was for example instrumental in the proof of the bandwidth theorem and its analogue in $G(n,p)$ for constant~$p$ by Huang, Lee and Sudakov~\cite{huang2012}.
 However it applies only to dense graphs.
 Several of the earlier resilience results in sparse random graphs developed sparse blow-up type results handling special classes of graphs: Balogh, Lee and Samotij~\cite{balogh2012corradi} proved a sparse blow-up lemma for embedding triangle factors, and in~\cite{bottcher2013almost} a blow-up lemma for embedding almost spanning bipartite graphs in sparse graphs was used.
 Full versions of the blow-up lemma in sparse random graphs and pseudorandom graphs were established only very recently in~\cite{blowup}.
 We will use these here.
+We remark that a simple use of these blow-up lemmas gives almost spanning versions of our main results (as already noted in~\cite{blowup}), and the main work here is to extend this to spanning embedding results, which turns out to be much harder.

 Further, we note that we actually prove somewhat stronger statements than Theorem~\ref{thm:main}, Theorem~\ref{thm:degenerate}, and Theorem~\ref{thm:jumbled} in the same sense in that a stronger statement than Theorem~\ref{thm:bandwidth} was proven in~\cite{bottcher2009proof}: we allow~$H$ in fact to be $(k+1)$-colourable, where the additional colour may only be assigned to very few well distributed vertices (for details see, e.g., Theorem~\ref{thm:maink} below).
-Thus, for instance, even though Theorem~\ref{thm:main} only implies that the local resilience of $G(n,p)$ with respect to Hamiltonicity is a.a.s.\ at least $\tfrac12-o(1)$ when $n$ is even, Theorem~\ref{thm:maink} implies it also for $n$ odd, since although the chromatic number of a Hamilton cycle is $3$, there are $3$-colourings which use the third colour only on one vertex.
+Thus, for instance, even though Theorem~\ref{thm:main} only implies that the local resilience of $G(n,p)$ with respect to Hamiltonicity is a.a.s.\ $\tfrac12-o(1)$ when $n$ is even, Theorem~\ref{thm:maink} implies it also for $n$ odd.